 - Slowly pour the hot solution down the drain in intervals.

-You’ve probably heard of this homemade Drano for hair clogs—and for a good reason!
-Baking soda and vinegar create a foaming reaction that dislodges clogs without damaging your pipes.
+This classic homemade Drano for hair clogs creates a foaming reaction that dislodges clogs without damaging your pipes.

 - Pour ½ cup of baking soda into the drain.